Darkona/Tardigrade/README.md

 ## What is it

 Tardigrade is a small python HTTP server that runs in the command line.
 It's meant to be a dev tool to quickly spin up a useful small server.

+Its most important features are file loader and logging utility.

 Devised principally to be an auxiliary application to Postman, until some day in the far future when **[7210](https://github.com/postmanlabs/postman-app-support/issues/7210)** is finally addressed.

 Tardigrade can connect to another Tardigrade instance via web logging to log the other's events, or any application using python's **[HHTPHandler](https://docs.python.org/3/library/logging.handlers.html#logging.handlers.HTTPHandler)**